jesusbotella/Monoexpress/README.md

 NodeJS Module to create an API with CRUD methods, based on Express and Mongoose.
 This module allows you to create an API to whatever you want to do in a few minutes, and it is only needed to have a MongoDB database and NodeJS installed.

+What Monoexpress does is to build the Mongoose model and create endpoints to fetch, add, update, or delete the documents inside a MongoDB Collection without any effort.

 Written in Javascript, following the [ES5 Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript/tree/master/es5#the-javascript-style-guide-guide).

 This is an alpha version, so feel free to contribute if you want to make it better.
 Pull requests are welcome!